Shippo

 Geographic Cost Analysis

-2. Call carrier-accounts-list to see configured carriers.
+2. Call list_carrier_accounts to see configured carriers.

-4. Write results to analysis/ directory (markdown + CSV).
+4. Write results to analysis/ directory (markdown report + CSV).
 Columns: Route, Destination, Carrier, Service, Cost, Currency, EstimatedDays, Zone.

 Package Optimization